Makes generous 6 servings (serving a crowd?)

 Special equipment

 - A lot of time and patience.
-While the recipe is simple, it requires a lot of prep time, and will make a mess of your stovetop, but you’ll find it’s it well worth it.
+While the recipe is simple, there are a lot of ingredients, it requires a lot of prep time, will make a mess of your stovetop, but you’ll find it’s it well worth it.

 Method